Trump says Israel-Iran ceasefire is in effect after deal initially faltered

 Later, however, he announced that Israel had backed off its threat to attack Tehran and would turn its jets around.

-Netanyahu’s office said Israel struck an Iranian radar in response to the Iranian missile attack early Tuesday — but held off on something bigger.
+Netanyahu’s office said Israel struck an Iranian radar site in response to the Iranian missile attack early Tuesday, but Israeli forces held off on something bigger.

 Breakthrough announced after hostilities spread